cvmfs/cvmfsexec/README.md

 To execute a command in an environment where cvmfs repositories are mounted at "/cvmfs" and automatically unmounted upon exit, use "cvmfsexec repository.name ... -- [command]" where the default command is $SHELL.
+It will automatically mount the configuration repository if one is defined.

 Inside the command you can mount additional repositories by using
 $CVMFSEXEC instead of just "cvmfsexec".
 That variable does "exec" on a complete path to cvmfsexec.
 Since the mounts have to happen outside the user namespace, it actually sends a message to the other process to mount and execute the command, and makes the current process wait until completion.
-Each invocation that adds a repository to mount adds an additional process in the process tree.
+Repositories that are already mounted are ignored.
+Each invocation that adds at least one repository to mount adds an additional process in the process tree.

+## mountrepo/umountrepo without cvmfsexec

 When not using cvmfsexec, use "mountrepo repository.name" to mount a repository.
 Note that the osg configuration requires